-The methods we analyze here stand in contrast to other recent developments in datadriven computational mechanics.
+The methods we analyze here stand in contrast to other recent developments in data-driven computational mechanics.
 The most obvious way of leveraging machine learning tools is to directly interpolate strain-stress data.
-There are methods along those lines developed in recent years [38].
+There are methods along those lines developed in recent years [41].
+Model-free alternatives also use strain-stress data directly and use different regularization techniques to deal with noisy data and outliers [42, 43].
 One limitation of these approaches is the inability to extrapolate.
 Another problem of dealing with stress data is that objectivity and polyconvexity are not satisfied a priori.
-Data-driven models that capture the strain energy function are more similar to expert models [18].
+Data-driven models that capture the strain energy function are more similar to expert models [19].
 CANN, ICNN and NODE fall on this category.
-For the data-driven models that interpolate the strain energy, one option to impose polyconvexity is through the loss function.
-These methods have had some success but have to carefully balance between imposing the constraint or achieving a higher accuracy [7, 39].
-Another approach is to select the best model out of a wide library of available models [40].
-CANN, ICNN and NODE models have been recently developed to automatically satisfy polyconvexity which is a sufficient condition for the solution of boundary value problems in hyperelasticity.
-The original version of these methods was introduced in recent publications [10, 41, 8].
+For the data-driven models that interpolate the strain energy, one option to impose polyconvexity is through the loss function [7, 25].
+In contrast, CANN, ICNN and NODE models automatically satisfy polyconvexity.
+The original version of these methods was introduced in recent publications [8-12].
 However, benchmarking of the original formulations is challenging because different expansions of the energy were used in each case.
 In this work we have re-formulated the methods such that the same invariants and energy terms are used consistently across the three models.
 With this implementation we show that, because the constraints are embedded in the methods, there is no trade-off between model accuracy and enforcing the physics.
 The three methods can get accurate representation of the data, show positive second derivatives of the energy with respect to the invariants, and perform robustly even with random initialization.
+It should be noted that, while on the one hand using a specific expansion of the energy in Eqs.
+(4), (11), allowed us to compare across the three methods, other expansions are possible [44].
+We did not explore this further because the functional forms were already general enough to capture most closed-form constitutive models for rubbers and skin [3, 31].
+The Eqs.
+(4), (11) restrict which deformation invariants are used to build the potentials, but aside of enforcing the convexity conditions, they can interpolate highly nonlinear functions of those invariants, including and beyond existing closed-form models.